 The Radical Communicators Network (RadComms) is a community of practice for social justice communicators to cross-pollinate discussions across various movements, organizations, levels of experience, geographies, languages, and political associations.
 This network incubates transnational connections, visionary narrative strategy, and collaboratively developed frameworks and best practices.

-This year, RadComms took home bronze in the Anthem Awards for our research on how the nonprofit and philanthropic sectors talk about poverty and wealth.
+Last year, RadComms took home bronze in the Anthem Awards for our research on how the nonprofit and philanthropic sectors talk about poverty and wealth.
 Check out the BROKE Project.

 The initial funding for this anthology came from Borealis Philanthropy and the Rockefeller Brothers Fund.